“Yoho!” That’s a Cree expression of awe and wonder.

 - Once you book a tour, you’ll get a text/email with instructions.

 - Download the app (while in good wifi/signal) and use your unique password to access your tours.
-If there are multiple versions or entrances for your tour, be sure to download all audio guides.
+If multiple versions or entry points are available for your tour, be sure to download all the audio guides.

 - To begin touring, go to the starting point and launch the app.